CVHub520/X-AnyLabeling/docs/en/user_guide.md

 ### 7.6 Shape Appearance

-Customize the default appearance of shapes (colors during drawing/selection, point size, line width) by editing the `shape:` section in the `.xanylabelingrc` file:
+Customize the default appearance of shapes (colors during drawing/selection, point size, line width) in `Settings > Shape`, or by editing the `shape:` section in the `.xanylabelingrc` file:

 ```YAML
 shape: